 Have you ever wondered why an image you have printed sometimes never quite matches what you see on your screen?
-If you have spent time editing your images and you want to reproduce them with some degree of colour accuracy, then some form of screen calibration is required.
+If you have spent time editing your images and you want to reproduce them with some degree of colour accuracy, then check that your image is using the correct colour profile and that some form of screen calibration check is helpful.

 If you want to ensure that what you see on your screen will be reasonably close to what you have printed, then a quick check with the images below will give you some reassurance that the screen you use is close to aim or not.